-Water Supply: Some newer development areas have community water systems with fire hydrants; however, by and large there are little to no fire hydrants in the less densely development areas.
-Water supplies are very limited except for the reservoirs in the area.
+Water Supply: There are little to no fire hydrants in this area and water supplies are very limited except for the reservoirs in the area.
 However, many property owners recognize this danger and have private water tanks with fittings for use by fire engines.
 CAL FIRE helicopters use the reservoirs as a source of water to fight fires in this area.

-Road Access: Roads in this area are generally good hard surface with primary evacuation routes two lanes.
-Some homes in this planning area are remote and not easy to access resulting in slow response times for emergency vehicles and evacuation concerns for residents.
-Many private roads are narrow, windy and unsurfaced.
+Road Access: Homes in this planning area are remote and not easy to access resulting in slow response times for emergency vehicles and evacuation concerns for residents.
+There are many private roads that are narrow, windy, and unsurfaced and are prone to damage from rainfall, landslides, and erosion.
+Many are already in need of extensive maintenance.